Shivinazad/experiment-repo/README.md

 2. **Open in browser**: Double-click the file to open it in your default browser
 3. **Customize**: Modify the text, colors, and styles to match your project needs

+## 🛠 Technologies Used

+HTML5,
+CSS3,
+JavaScript,
+GitHub Pages (for hosting, if needed)

 ## 🎨 Design Elements

 ### Color Scheme